rancher/Rancher-Plugin-gMSA/README.md

 ========
 ##### Current Status: **_Experimental_**

-The Container Credential Guard Rancher Kubernetes Cluster Plugin (CCGRKC Plugin) retrieves group managed service account (gMSA) credentials stored on a Kubernetes cluster to facilitate the domain-joined process.
+The Container Credential Guard Rancher Kubernetes Cluster Plugin (CCGRKC Plugin) retrieves Active Directory credentials stored on a Kubernetes cluster to allow Windows workloads on the cluster to assume the role of group managed service accounts (gMSAs).

 ## Requirements

-On a domain controller, a gMSA for the container and a standard user account that is used to retrieve the gMSA password needs to be created.
-These credentials need to be stored on the Kubernetes cluster as a Secret.
+On a domain controller, a standard user account  needs to be created.
+This user should have permissions to retrieve the managed passwords of the gMSAs that will be used by workloads on your cluster.
+This user's credentials need to be stored on the Kubernetes cluster as a Secret.

+> **Note**: To create such a setup in Azure, you can follow [the guide on the `rancher/windows` repository](https://github.com/rancher/windows/blob/main/docs/terraform/gmsa/environment_setup.md).
+>
+> However, it should be noted that **the Rancher Windows team does not support the Terraform modules in the `rancher/windows` repository in any official capacity.**
+>
+> Community members should note that modules contained in that repository are **never intended for use in any production environment** and are **subject to breaking changes at any point of time**.
+>
+> The primary audience for the Terraform in the `rancher/windows` repository is **members of the Rancher Windows team** who require these modules to reproduce setups that mimic supported environments; however, it can be used as a reference architecture for how to set up a gMSA environment in Kubernetes.

 ## Who needs this CCG Plugin?

 Anyone who adds Windows hosts onto Kubernetes clusters who would like to schedule workloads that utilize gMSAs to communicate with Active Directory.

-By using this plugin, all your Windows hosts will be able to access a standard users account's credentials, which will allow the underlying container runtime on your Windows hosts to inject gMSA credentials into your pods.
+By using this plugin, all your Windows hosts will be able to access a standard user account's credentials, which will allow the underlying container runtime on your Windows hosts to inject gMSA credentials into your pods.

 These gMSA credentials can be used in a multitude of ways, including using them to offload user authentication for your applications to Active Directory (which is useful for **internal** applications that need to authenticate users within an organization that is managed via Active Directory).